cs50/compare50/README.md

 - `stop`: the index one past the end of the span

 (TODO: user-supplied configurations)

+## Testing

+`python3 test.py submission_dir [distro_dir]`

+`submission_dir` is a directory containing one subdirectory per submission.
+Each submission subdirectory has its submission's files as direct children.

+`distro_dir` is an optional directory containing the distribution code files as direct children.

+`test.py` will write files containing termcolored reports for the individual and combined passes for the top 8 most similar pairs of submissions.

+(TODO: unit tests, regression tests, other real tests)

 ## Determinism
 Fingerprint hashing is currently done using Python's built in `hash`